02.What to look for

 - With a side-opening door you don't have to reach the food over a hot oven door.
 They're a particularly good option for wheelchair users, but there are only a few on the market.

-- An interior light - check when buying that the bulb is easy to replace.
+- An interior light - check when buying that the bulb is easy to access and replace.

-- A good range of shelf positions.
-Three or more shelves may be handy, especially if you often cook several items at the same time.
+- A good range of shelf positions and three or more shelves may be handy, especially if you often cook several items at the same time.

-Shelves that don't slope down when pulled out with the weight of a casserole or baking dish on them.
-If shelves do slope, a guard at the front will help stop dishes falling off, but may make it harder to slide heavy baking dishes in and out.
+- Shelves that don't slope down when pulled out with the weight of a casserole or baking dish on them.
+If you find the shelves do slope, a guard at the front will help stop dishes falling off, but may make it harder to slide heavy baking dishes in and out.

-A smokeless grill tray that traps fat and grease below it, rather than a wire rack -- important for ovens with an internal grill, as spattering and smoking fat can be messy.
+- A smokeless grill tray that traps fat and grease below it, rather than a wire rack.
+This is a useful feature for ovens with an internal grill, as spattering and smoking fat can be messy.

 - A grill tray that's easy to slide in and out and comes out far enough to let you easily manipulate food at the back of the tray.
 Look for a safety stop mechanism to stop it pulling right out.